risc0/risc0-foundry-template/README.md

 # RISC Zero Foundry Template

-> Prove computation with the [RISC Zero zkVM] and verify the results in your Ethereum contract.
+> Prove computation with the [RISC Zero zkVM][docs-zkvm] and verify the results in your Ethereum contract.

-This repository implements an example application on Ethereum utilizing RISC Zero as a [coprocessor] to the smart contract application.
+This repository implements an example application on Ethereum utilizing RISC Zero as a [coprocessor][blog-coprocessor] to the smart contract application.
 It provides a starting point for building powerful new applications on Ethereum that offload work that is computationally intensive (i.e. gas expensive), or difficult to implement in Solidity (e.g. ed25519 signature verification, or HTML parsing).

 <!-- TODO(#100) Integrate support for Steel more directly into this repo -->